mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/README.md

 ## Manager Training

-We believe a manager’s fundamental role in a performance review is to improve performance.
+We believe a Manager’s fundamental role in a performance review is to improve performance.
 We use Chapter 13 of the book [High Output Management](https://www.amazon.com/High-Output-Management-Andrew-Grove-ebook/dp/B015VACHOK) as the framework and pre-reading for our review process.

 At performance review time all managers should: